nowane/Asteroids/README.md

   ### Languages

-[HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML5) - Used to structure the individual page(s) of the website.
+- [HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML5) - Used to structure the individual page(s) of the website.

-[CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Styling language used to style and colour HTML and dynamic elements.
+- [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - Styling language used to style and colour HTML and dynamic elements.

-[Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Used to create and manipulate the dynamic elements of the website.
+- [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Used to create and manipulate the dynamic elements of the website.

   ### Integrations

-  ### Workspace- version control and repository storage
+  ### Version control- workspace and repository storage

+- [Git](https://git-scm.com/) - Version control software used to commit and push code to the GitHub repository where the source code is stored.
+- [Gitpod](https://www.gitpod.io/) - Main workspace IDE (Integrated Development Environment).
+- [GitHub](https://github.com/) - Used to host the deployed website and repository of all previous versions of the build.

   ### Other Technologies